ministryofjustice/cla_frontend/cla_socketserver/README.md

 - appVersion

 ### startViewingCase
-This message is sent by the user as soon as a they starts viewing a case.
+This message is sent by the user as soon as they start viewing a case.
 It will contain the case reference number.

 ### stopViewingCase
 This message is sent by the user when they stop viewing a case.
 It will contain the case reference number.